ATV/UTV Trails in Langlade County

 Augustyn Springs Trail:

 Located in the northeast part of the county with 20 miles of rolling to very hilly terrain.
-This two-way trail travels on old logging roads which are also open to motor vehicle traffic, snowmobilers, hikers, skiers and many other recreationalists.
+This two-way trail travels on old logging roads, which are also open to motor vehicle traffic, snowmobilers, hikers, skiers, and many other recreationalists.
 Use caution and appropriate speed.
 This trail is in an area containing many other wood trails, so be alert.
-There is one parking/access point for this trail, Highway A, 8 miles northeast of Neva, WI.
+One parking/access point for this trail is Highway A, 8 miles northeast of Neva, WI.

 Parrish Highlands Trail: